 Some of these foods are not necessarily bad, but limit eating these foods in the middle of the day.

 - Stir fries (hold the rice)

 - Leftover Spaghetti Squash Bolognese (I love this recipe)

 - Leftover Cashew Chicken Stir Fry (and this one, too)

 Keep an eye on your snacks, too.
 The average person eats somewhere in the neighborhood of 600 calories in snacks a day.
 That’s more than a meal for most people!
 If you’re going to snack, snack healthy.

 What Else Can You Do?

-I wrote a book called The Belly Burn Plan.
+Fortunately for you, I wrote the play-by-play on losing belly fat and avoiding always being hungry.
+It’s called The Belly Burn Plan.
 It’s full of great meal plans, recipes and workouts to keep your entire body feeling great.
 I strongly encourage you to stop by your bookseller, or order a copy today.
 Don’t believe me?
 Read some of the reviews.
 They speak for themselves.